ctesta-oneillmsft/claribi/Instructions/Labs/05/README.md

 4. After the virtual machine successfully starts, connect to it and complete the steps that follow.

-5. Execute the following to set the execution policy to Unrestricted so you can run the local PowerShell script file:
+5. Open Powershell in administrator mode, and execute the following to set the execution policy to Unrestricted so you can run the local PowerShell script file:

     ```powershell
     Set-ExecutionPolicy Unrestricted